Predicate Logic as a Modelling Language: The IDP System: In Practice

 The main usage of \idpthree is currently its model expansion inference, which as discussed earlier, is closely related to generating answer sets of logic programs and to solving constraint satisfaction problems.
 As such, it shares applications with those domains, general examples of which are scheduling, planning, verification and configuration problems.
-More concretely, some applications have been modelled in~\cite{corr/Blockeel13}, demonstrating is applicability as both an approach to replace procedural programming in some cases and as an approach to rapid prototyping due to the small development time.
+More concretely, some applications have been modelled in~\cite{TPLP/BruynoogheBBDDJLRDV}, demonstrating its applicability as both an approach to replace procedural programming in some cases and as an approach to rapid prototyping due to the short development time.
 It has been used to analyze security issues in several contexts, with an emphasis on formal approaches that allow intuitive modelling of the involved knowledge~\cite{essos/DecroixLDN13,phd/heyman}.
+The model expansion engine, and various other types of inference, have been used for interactive configuration \cite{padl/HertumDJD16,tplp/HertumDJD17}.

-The performance of \idp has been demonstrated for example in the ASP competition series, in 2009~\cite{ASP-Comp-2} (\idptwo), 2011~\cite{ASP-Comp-3} (\idptwo) and 2013 (\idpthree)\footnote{Detailed results of the $4^{th}$ ASP competition are not available at the time of writing.} and in~\cite{corr/Blockeel13}, where it is compared to various existing approaches to specific problems.
-The performance of the search algorithm \minisatid has been demonstrated in~\cite{misc/amadini2013}, where it turned out to be the single-best solver in their MiniZinc portfolio, and in the latest Minizinc challenges~\cite{url:MinizincChallenge2012}.
-In~\cite{corr/Blockeel13}, it is demonstrated that a KR system like \idp can be practically used as a frontend for lower-level solvers (e.g., SAT-solvers), instead of manually encoding problems in SAT or using custom scripting.
+The performance of \idp has been demonstrated for example in the ASP competition series, in 2009~\mycite{ASPComp2} (\idptwo), 2011~\mycite{ASPComp3} (\idptwo) and 2013~\mycite{ASPComp4} (\idpthree) and in~\cite{TPLP/BruynoogheBBDDJLRDV}, where it is compared to various existing approaches to specific problems.
+The performance of the search algorithm \minisatid has been demonstrated in~\cite{cpaior/AmadiniGM13,corr/AmadiniGM13}, where it turned out to be the single-best solver in their MiniZinc portfolio, and in the latest Minizinc challenges~\cite{url:MinizincChallenge2012}.
+In~\cite{TPLP/BruynoogheBBDDJLRDV}, it is demonstrated that a KR system like \idp can be practically used as a front-end for lower-level solvers (e.g., SAT-solvers), instead of manually encoding problems in SAT or using custom scripting.
 Experimental results showed that \idp is able to relieve this burden with minimal performance loss and greatly reduced development effort.

-\idpthree is used as a didactic tool in various logic-oriented courses, at KU Leuven, where also the theorem proving turns out to be a useful feature.
+\idpthree is used as a didactic tool in various logic-oriented courses at various universities.

-\section{Related work}
+\section{Related Work}

+Within several domains, research is targeting expressive specification languages and (to a lesser extent) multiple inference techniques within one language.
+While we do not aim at an extensive survey of related languages (e.g., \cite{constraints/MarriottNRSBW08} has a section with such a survey), we do compare with a couple of them.